corbin-c/minimal-server/README.md

 This packages provides a minimal server.

-Before all, you should add the following line to your `.npmrc` file:
+First, you should add the following line to your `.npmrc` file:

 ```
 @corbin-c:registry=https://npm.pkg.github.com